A Message From Our Executive Director Concerning the Coronavirus (COVID-19)

 Residents continue to look forward to and enjoy seeing family members via Zoom or through our Club West Window Visits.

-While The Gatesworth cannot control the County’s timeline, we continue to remain dedicated to keeping residents safe.
+We continue to remain dedicated to keeping residents safe.
 Safety is paramount, but we also want residents to be happy and enjoy as many engaging activities as possible.
 Our staff remains dedicated to serving and meeting the needs of our residents during this time.

 The following steps are being taken in our community:

 - Employees continue to complete a health screening questionnaire and have their temperature taken prior to every shift.
 They will wear masks whenever in the building.

 - Our team remains focused on frequent enhanced cleaning and sanitizing in all the community common areas.

 - We are providing complimentary room service to residents.

 - We are limiting community transportation, but we will continue to transport residents to necessary medical appointments.

 - We are not providing transportation for shopping trips.
 We’re working with residents on alternative ways to obtain their essentials such as through The Gatesworth’s personal shopper.
 We are also offering assistance with online grocery orders.